nilmtk/nilm_metadata/README.md

 monitoring') is a metadata framework for describing appliances, meters, measurements, buildings and datasets.

-The aim is that NILM Metadata can be used as a stand-alone project to specify the metadata for any NILM dataset; and that metadata can then be used with the open-source energy disaggregation and analytics framework [NILMTK](http://nilmtk.github.io).
+The aim is that NILM Metadata can be used to specify the metadata for any NILM dataset; and that metadata can then be used with the open-source energy disaggregation and analytics framework [NILMTK](http://nilmtk.github.io).